The Trial-to-paid conversion rate chart reports the percentage of free trials that have converted to active paying subscribers over time.

 Some set up is required to begin using this metric.
 Learn how to set up trial-to-paid conversion rate tracking.

 This is calculated by taking all free trials created in a given time interval and calculating the percentage of those that have since become active paying subscribers.
-If you have long sales cycles, the conversion rate of months that have already passed could still change as customers from that cohort start converting to become paid subscribers.
+It is not the number of trials that converted during the time interval. you have long sales cycles, the conversion rate of months that have already passed could still change as customers from that cohort start converting to become paid subscribers.

 When segmenting by plan, the baseline/denominator for the trial-paid conversion rate chart is always all the trials that were created in the period of the plan.
 The numerator is the only aspect that’s segmented by the plan filter.
 We are planning to add subscription level filtering at a later time to overcome this limitation.